ketkeearyamane/build-tool-examples/README.md

 ## Creating a Greeting plugin

-The Greeting plugin extension writes the greeting message into 2 files, _a.txt_ and _b.txt_, under the `build` folder, in addition to displaying it on your console.
+The Greeting plugin extension writes the greeting message into 2 files, _a.txt_ and _b.txt_, inside the `build` folder.

 ### Gradle plugins
 Gradle comes with a powerful set of features like dependency management, project configuration, running builds, and delivering software easily and quickly.
 However, if you want to perform other tasks like deploying artifacts, configuring projects, enforcing standards, running certain tests, etc.,